lance-gg/lance/docs/introduction_community.md

 Lance is an open source project, and as such we welcome any contribution.

- * Spreading the word, posting or tweeting about Lance in social media using the @incheongg tag.
+ * Spreading the word, posting or tweeting about Lance in social media using the @lancegg tag.
 The larger the community, the more fun we have and the faster development can move!

  * Improving the documentation: fixing typos, expanding, clarifying or writing new articles